ColeCampton/colecampton.github.io/probabilistic.md

 ---
-layout: post
+layout: page
-title:  "Use my jekyll theme"
+title:  "The Probabilistic Method"
 date:   2016-09-19 22:10:00 +0200
-tags: ['english', 'jekyll', 'theme']
+tags: ['erdos', 'probabilistic method', 'math']
-author: "Lukas Himsel"
+author: "Cole Campton"
 ---

 ## Hints
+$$ E = mc^2 $$
 If you want to use my jekyll theme, follow the instructions and host it yourself.
 Easily setup as a Github page.

 To add pages (for example a portfolio, an extra about page, and so on), you need to link them to the `index.html` manually.
 Required to configure in this dimensions is a bit of html and jekyll know-how.
 Reading the [Jekyll docs](http://jekyllrb.com/docs/pages/) could help.
 All other things are easy to edit and configure, even without much jekyll experience.

 #### Theme features
 - Projects showcase